Dominican Republic Black Friday: half-priced coffins

 Santo Domingo.- A funeral parlor in Dominican Republic's east region is announcing a "Black Friday" special many people would die for, half-priced coffins until Sunday.

-The funeral home La Solución, in El Seibo will also offer "specials" on its other services such as a hearse, carps and wreaths, told its owner Francisco Álvarez, quoted by Efe.
+The funeral home La Solución, in El Seibo will also offer "specials" on its other services such as a hearse, carps and wreaths, said its owner Francisco Álvarez to local media.
 "A coffin listed at 35,000 pesos (US$760) will be sold for 20,000 and a cheaper one, whose price is 9,000 pesos, will be dispatched at 4,500."

 Alvarez expects to make a killing.
 "Several people have reserved some caskets because they have very sick relatives and want to take advantage of the prices even if they keep them in their homes."